akarazhev/jcryptolib/doc/integration/cmc-fear-and-greed-index.md

-# CoinMarketCap API

-This is a collection of CoinMarketCap API that are used to fetch data.

-## Crypto Fear and Greed Index
+# CMC Crypto Fear and Greed Index

 Discover our Fear and Greed Index, a powerful tool that analyzes market sentiment to help you make informed crypto investment decisions.